simonmoulds/lulcc/README.md

                     t=c(0,6,14))
 ```

-A useful starting point in land use change modelling is to obtain a transition matrix for two observed land use maps to identify the main transition.
+A useful starting point in land use change modelling is to obtain a transition matrix for two observed land use maps to identify the main transitions.
 This can be achieved with the `crossTabulate` function:

 ```R
 # obtain a transition matrix from land use maps for 1985 and 1991
 crossTabulate(obs, index=c(1,2))
 ```

-This reveals for the Plum Island Ecosystem site that the main transition was from forest to built areas.
+For the Plum Island Ecosystem site this reveals that the main transition was from forest to built areas.

 The next stage is to relate observed land use or observed land use transitions to spatially explicit biophysical or socioeconomic predictor variables.
 These are loaded as follows: